 Finally, the International Secretariat prepared a report making an initial assessment of progress against requirements in accordance with the Validation Guide.
 The initial assessment did not include an overall assessment of compliance.
 The report was submitted to the Validator, with the National Coordinator (NC) also receiving a copy.
-This report follows on from a review of the initial assessment by the appointed Validator.
+This report follows on from a review of the initial assessment by the appointed Validator, as well as an assessment of the Suriname MSG's comments on the draft report.